LeMeowM/LeMeowIAMod_1.18.2/README.md

 - MixinLightningEntity -> lightning creates glass in sand
 - MixinSheepEntity -> sheep can be milked
 - MixinGoatEntity -> goats can be milked
+- EmptyBottleMixin -> you can now use empty bottles as a temporary air storage to stay underwater for longer
+- PotionMixin -> you can no longer drink potions underwater
+- PlatedElytraRendererMixin -> adds elytra wings to players wearing plated elytras.

 ## MISSING CODE
 - [X] copper horse armor